Multipolar Acoustic Source Reconstruction from Sparse Far-Field Data using ALOHA: Introduction

-The only measurements of the radiated waves that can be taken in the majority of real-world inverse source problems and imaging setups are multi-frequency discrete measurements.
-The application of many mathematical methods is stymied by this restriction.
-The existence of non-radiating sources whose \textit{signatures} cannot be captured raises concerns about the availability of a unique solution.
-Mathematical discussions on the issue of the existence of a unique solution for multi-frequency discrete measurements may be found, for example, in \cite{Bleistein, Hanke1}.
+The only measurements of the radiated waves available in the majority of real-world ISPs and imaging setups are multi-frequency discrete measurements.
+This stymies many mathematical methods.
+The existence of non-radiating sources raises concerns about the uniqueness of a solution.
+Mathematical discussions on the issue of multi-frequency discrete measurements may be found in \cite{Bleistein}.
 For these issues, several mathematical algorithms have been put forth.
-There are some potential workarounds, such as least-squares-based minimum energy solutions \cite{Devaney}, regularization techniques \cite{Saman}, or making use of some \textit{\`{a} priori} knowledge about the sources \cite{Kusiak1}.
-By using measurements over a range of frequencies in an open interval, certain strategies overcome the non-uniqueness issue.
-For example, we mention \cite{Eller09} for expansion methods, \cite{Bao15IP, Bao15SNA} for recursive algorithms, \cite{Alzaalig20} for sampling methods, \cite{Wang, Zhang2015} for Fourier approaches, and \cite{Griesmaier17} for factorization techniques.
+Potential workarounds include minimum energy solutions \cite{Devaney}, regularization \cite{Saman}, or use of \textit{\`{a} priori} knowledge \cite{Kusiak1}.
+By using measurements over a range of frequencies in an open interval, certain strategies overcome the non-uniqueness issue; see, e.g., \cite{Eller09, Bao15SNA, Alzaalig20,Wang, Griesmaier17}.

-In this article, we propose a novel numerical strategy for solving the inverse source problem of imaging multipolar acoustic sources from sparse multi-frequency far-field data.
+In this letter, we propose a numerical strategy for solving the ISPs of imaging multipolar acoustic sources from sparse multi-frequency far-field data.
 The suitability of multipolar sources for localization of \textit{epileptogenic} sources using EEG \cite{Beltrachini21, Beltrachini19}, neuron response modeling using \textit{stereo-EEG} (sEEG) \cite{Thio23}, \textit{cortical cavity} localization using MEG \cite{Jerbi04}, and \textit{confocal antenna synthesis} \cite{Leone18} serves as the impetus behind our work.